 For nearly three years, LUDC designer Shannon Smith met weekly with our clients.
 In these meetings, Shannon and the rest of the LUDC team sought to understand our clients’ aesthetic, lifestyle, family, needs and values.
 We worked with studioMET to make their dream home a reality.

 The primary goal of this project was to create a space their children would love to come home to.
 Our clients wanted a home in which their kids could gather to share old stories and make new memories.
-They also wanted an event space for visitors — where guests would also have memorable experiences and where they could host community fundraisers.
+They also wanted an event space for visitors — where guests would also have memorable experiences and where they could host fundraisers.
 Because of this, most rooms in the home had to express multiple functions.

 In short, this home’s design needed to be the perfect mix of fun and function.
-We needed to pair a resort style-feel for visiting adult children and functional activity space for the kiddos who still live at home.
+We needed to pair a resort style-feel for visiting adult children and functional activity space for the kids who still live at home.
 There also had to be an emphasis on open space for the clients’ networking events, school fundraisers, and larger family get-togethers.
 Our team delivered by creating an open living concept between the kitchen, dining room and outdoor area.
 For example, the kitchen seats 20 people between the custom live-wood edge dining table and the large-scale kitchen island.

 Our Connection to Braeswood Place